 All staff are employed by Hampshire Hospitals Foundation Trust with the costs being recharged to the Charity.
 We also employ a freelance fundraiser to obtain funding from grant-making Trusts and Foundations.

-In spite of the ongoing challenges of the Covid-19 pandemic, a number of fundraising activities were undertaken during the accounting period ended 31 March 2022.
-Some highlights include:-
+With most Covid-19 restrictions lifted, a number of fundraising activities were undertaken during the accounting period ended 31 March 2023.
+Some highlights included:-